 If while we are acting for you, you need advice on investments we may have to refer you to someone who is authorised to provide the necessary advice.
 However we may provide some limited investment advice services where these are closely linked to the legal work we are doing for you.
 This is because we are regulated by the SRA, which is a designated professional body for the purposes of the FSMA.

 We are not authorised by the Financial Conduct Authority.
-However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by Solicitors Regulation Authority.
-The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/register.
+However we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity which is broadly the advising on, selling and administration of insurance contracts.
+This part of our business including making arrangements for complaints or redress if something goes wrong is regulated by the Solicitors Regulation Authority.
+The register can be accessed via the Financial Conduct Authority website.